 CITIES OF LITERATURE AT BOOK CITY

 The first project of collaboration is an ongoing project related to the festival BookCity: Cities of Literature at BookCity Milano.
-The BookCity festival aims to involve the UNESCO Cities of Literature by inviting, every year, five authors, poets, translators and professionals from the Cities of Literature, and including in its programme opportunities for dialogue between them and their Italian counterparts.
+The BookCity festival aims to involve the UNESCO Cities of Literature by inviting, every year, some authors, poets, translators and professionals from the Cities of Literature, and including in its programme opportunities for dialogue between them and their Italian counterparts.
 At the same time the festival would like to engage the foreign communities living in Milan through the involvement of the cultural institutes and consulates active in the city—in particular foreign and language schools—and with initiatives aimed to stimulate their participation in the event.